EXPERTS IN BIOLOGICAL SEPARATIONS

 Memphasys Ltd (ASX: MEM) is an Australian publicly-listed bio-separations company developing and commercialising innovative separation techniques based on the Company's proprietary membrane technology.

 Memphasys’ first application of this technology platform is now being commercialised – the separation of the ‘best’ sperm from a semen sample for use in human in vitro fertilisation (IVF).

-Memphasys' Executive Chairman, Alison Coutts, was interviewed at the Finance News Network Investor Event on the 4th September 2018.
+Memphasys' Executive Chair, Alison Coutts, was interviewed at the Finance News Network Investor Event on the 4th September 2018.
 The interview can be viewed by clicking the above link.

 (click on link above to view Prospectus)